-When new dollars are allocated for agency initiatives the impact to the base performance measure(s) is described in the agency detail section of the budget document.
-These service level impact(s), or service level target(s), represent the short-term fiscal year initiatives expected to occur with the new resource allocation.
+When new dollars are allocated for an agency initiatives the impact to the base performance measure is described in the agency detail section of the budget document.
+Service level impact, or service level target, represents the short-term fiscal year initiatives expected to occur with the new resource allocation.
 These initiatives are directly linked to achieving the desired community outcomes contained in the Strategic Plan.